microsoft/powerbi-visuals-sankey/docs/index.md

 If a dataset contains the nodes with a link to itself or graphs with cycles, the visual duplicates one of the node to "break" cycle and draws the same node twice.

-On the chart, you can see that node B was drawn twice.
+In the chart, you can see that node B was drawn twice.

 ![Cycles](imgs/Cycles.png)

-On the this chart, the node T has self-link and was drawn twice too.
+In this chart, the node T has self-link and was drawn twice too.

 ![Node self cycle](imgs/NodeSelfCycle.png)